• Skip to primary navigation

 • Cake Flour- You can use all-purpose flour, but the cake flour makes this cake so tender!

 • Whole Wheat Pastry Flour- I do recommend using whole wheat pastry flour.
-It is a lower protein flour that adds a healthy rouch without weighing down the cake.
+It is a lower protein flour that keeps this cake light and tender.

 • Baking powder